giuspugl/HADES/README.md

-# hades
+# HADES
-A Hexadecapolar Analysis for Dust Estimation in Simulations  - Masters Project with Blake Sherwin
+A Hexadecapolar Analysis for Dust Estimation in Simulations (for CMB B-mode polarisation maps) - Masters Project with Blake Sherwin